What is Generational Trauma?

 Why Does This Happen?

-Families often pass down beliefs, behaviors, and coping mechanisms—some helpful, some harmful.
+Families often pass down beliefs, behaviors, and coping mechanisms.
+Which some are helpful, some can be harmful.
 Trauma can shape how people relate to one another, how emotions are expressed (or not), and how safety and trust are understood.
 Even without talking about it, children can absorb the emotional tone of a home shaped by past pain.

 How Can Therapy Help?